dechamps/videojitter/README.md

 <img src="img/audacity-signal.png">

-Zooming into the start of the test signal - the periodicity induced by the 24 "blinks" per second from the test video is clearly visible:
+Zooming into the start of the test signal - the periodicity induced by the 12 "blinks" per second from the 24 FPS test video is clearly visible:

 <img src="img/audacity-signal-start.png">